-Under a new Massachusetts law , a servicer or lender who claims a homeowner is in default must give the homeowner written notice of his or her right to cure that default and 90 days within which to do so.
+Under a , a servicer or lender who claims a homeowner is in default must give the homeowner written notice of his or her right to cure that default and 90 days within which to do so.
 This is a one-time right.
 The homeowner is entitled to receive a detailed accounting of the loan; however some servicers will give homeowners a computer print-out that is very difficult to understand.
 Tell your servicer you want a more detailed explanation of the amount you owe, including attorneys' fees, costs and late charges.
 Ask for an explanation of any item you do not understand.
 Examine any amount the lender says it put in an "escrow" account and any amounts for "forced-place insurance" or real estate tax payments.
 Simply because a lender says you owe an amount does not mean you are legally obliged to pay it.
 All costs and fees must be reasonable.
 If you believe any item is unreasonable or incorrect, write a letter explaining your position and ask that the charge be removed.
 The purpose of the new law is to give homeowners and lenders an opportunity to change the terms of the mortgage loan to make it affordable.
 If your lender fails to use this 90-day period to discuss a loan modification, consult a lawyer.

 5. If necessary, seek other options, including other housing.